killera/killera.github.com/_drafts/2018-11-29-how-to-delete-duplicated-rows.md

 if we consider value pair (OrderId, ProductId) as unique, then Row 1, 2 and 3 are duplicated rows, we need to delete either two of them.

 There are several functions for ranking in SQL Server: ROW_NUMBER, RANK, DENSE_RANK, NTILE.
+Let's find out which one to use.

 ## Which to use?
 ROW_NUMBER, RANK, or DENSE_RANK?